Critter of the Week: Barentsia - Entoprocta – Goblet worms, or nodding animals

 A Higher Level Classification of All Living Organisms

-To celebrate last week’s International Day for Biological Diversity we posted an important new paper – “A Higher Level Classification of All Living Organisms” by a host of esteemed authors and based on a community of over 3000 taxonomists work worldwide.
-This has just been released and can be accessed for free online here
+To celebrate International Day for Biological Diversity 2015 we posted an important new paper – “A Higher Level Classification of All Living Organisms” by a host of esteemed authors and based on a community of over 3000 taxonomists work worldwide.

 The consensus classification is the product of a collaboration among taxonomic experts and bioinformatics managers, linking the Catalogue of Life, Integrated Taxonomic Information System, World register of Marine Species, SeaLifeBase, Worldfish, Algaebase and Dictionary of Fungi.
 Collectively, all of these providers list all species of life and, thanks to the classification just published, will be unified in their use of species names and the management classification that accommodates them.